 - 1. Log in with existing email and password - Register now if you do not have one this will allow for time to familiarize yourself with the system - If you have trouble logging in, use the help feature - 2.
 Turn off your pop-up blockers - 3.
 Download and use the tip sheet available on the program webpage - 4.
 You can work on the narrative offline download the template and upload when you're finished - 5.
 Please be as specific as possible with mapping AND providing location information on your project - 6.
 Click save frequently - 7.
 Input budget line-item narratives! - 8.
+Save a PDF of your proposal before you submit - 9.
 Make sure all your check marks are green; do not click SUBMIT until you are completely finished